AhmedERady/OpenGL_Project/README.md

 # Info
-An OpenGL based endless runner game for the year 3 Graphics course
+An OpenGL based endless runner game for a Graphics course

 Engine based on modular OOP design